mad-maths/mad-maths.github.io/_posts/2024-06-16-tensor products_quotienting.md

 This and upcoming blog posts is an attempt to make the different definitions easy to understand, and to show that they are not so different after all.

-This post assumes basic knowledge of vector spaces, basis and quotienting (will be covered).
+This post assumes basic knowledge of vector spaces, basis and quotienting (will be covered in a future blog post).

 $\textbf{We begin by defining a free vector space-}$